adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 ## Setup

-To simulate an page that is expensive to render, we will be using the page located at `/content/dispatchertester/us/en/page-with-bad-component`.
+To simulate a page that is expensive to render, we will be using the page located at `/content/dispatchertester/us/en/page-with-bad-component`.
 This page has a component on it which takes a configurable amount of time to render, simulating a slow query or other synchronous process which must complete in order to render the page.

 Try it out on the author instance: http://localhost:4502/editor.html/content/dispatchertester/us/en/page-with-bad-component.html